Migratory Bird Joint Ventures

 In the United States, 18 habitat-based joint ventures - some of which stretch into Canada or Mexico - address the bird habitat conservation issues within their geographic area.
 Four more habitat joint ventures work with partners to maintain, enhance, restore and manage habitat for the benefit of wildlife and people in Canada.
 And three species-based joint ventures, all with an international scope, work to further the scientific understanding needed to effectively manage specific bird species.

 Joint ventures have a long history of success in leveraging public and private resources to bring together partners and focus on regional conservation needs.
-Since the first joint venture was established in 1987, JV partnerships have leveraged appropriated funds 33:1 to help conserve 24 million acres of critical habitat for birds and other wildlife.
+Since the first joint venture was established in 1987, 5,700 JV partnerships have leveraged every dollar of appropriated funds with $31 in non-federal partner funds to help conserve 27 million acres of critical habitat for birds and other wildlife.

-Learn more or download the national joint venture fact sheet.
+Learn more from the national joint venture fact sheet (2.1MB).